KernelHaven/ComAn/readme.md

     -h                          show this message
 ```

+## Publications
+The following publications use [a particular version of the ComAn tool-set](https://github.com/SSE-LinuxAnalysis/ComAn/releases/tag/1.0-pub) to
+identify, analyze, and evaluate the evolution of Software Product Lines (SPLs).
+In particular,
+we are interested in the intensity (the frequency and amount) of changes affecting the variability
+information of such SPLs.
+Based on the results provided by ComAn, we derive opportunities for improving
+the current state of SPL analyses, e.g., by explicitly considering information about the actual changes
+during SPL evolution.

+[1] Christian Kröher, Lea Gerling and Klaus Schmid.
+Identifying the Intensity of Variability Changes in
+    Software Product Line Evolution.
+In Proceedings of the 22nd International Systems and Software Product Line
+    Conference, 2018.

-[1] Christian Kröher and Klaus Schmid.
+[2] Christian Kröher and Klaus Schmid.
 A Commit-Bases Analysis of Software
     Product Line Evolution: Two Case Studies.
 Report No. 2/2017, SSE 2/17/E,
     2017.